zeusthegoat/midnite-flask-app/README.md

 }

 This simulates a customer making three consecutive, increasing withdrawals - results in a 300 alert being thrown

-# Alert Rules
-Alerts are modularised within the alerts/ directory.
-The following are implemented:
-1100 - Single withdrawal larger than £100
-30 - Three consecutive withdrawals
-300 - Three consecutive deposits, increasing in size 123 - Total withdrawals > £200 in the last 30 seconds
-500 - Deposit & withdrawal pair within 60 seconds

 # Notes
 - Data is stored in-memory for simplicity; in production, a persistent store (e.g. Postgres) would be used.